Connect with us

 “I played representative rugby with Nick, Paul and George and played against Declan, a fearless back rower, for many years, as well as being coached by them last season, so I know the structure they’ll bring and I’m convinced Irish have the game to stay up.”

-Former England No.8 Narraway, now player-coach at Coventry after quitting professional rugby this summer, helped the Exiles win back their Premiership place last season following a disastrous 2016-17 campaign under Kiwi head coach Tom Coventry.
+Former No.8 Narraway, now player-coach at after quitting professional rugby this summer, helped the Exiles win back their Premiership place last season following a disastrous 2016-17 campaign under Kiwi head coach Tom Coventry.

 He added: “There were problems the previous year and I certainly wasn’t sure where the club was going, but the atmosphere and culture they’ve built quickly under Brendan and Nick, and the way they treat people now, is absolutely incredible.